Supergeometry in mathematics and physics: Homotopy-theoretic underpinnings of supergeometry

 This opens up a fantastic possibility of {\em higher super-mathematics} which would use, as its ``sign skeleton", the spectrum $\SSS$ in its entirety or, at least, the truncations $\tau_{[0,n]}\SSS$ and the free Picard $n$-groupoids $\Fc^{(n)}_L$ for as long as we can make sense of them algebraically.
 Here we sketch the first step in this direction, the formalism for $n=2$.
 For convenience, we adopt a genetic approach.

-\begin{parab} Super-mathematics begins with replacing commutatibity $ab=ba$ with supercommutativity \eqref{eq:supercomm}.
+\begin{parab} Super-mathematics begins with replacing commutativity $ab=ba$ with supercommutativity \eqref{eq:supercomm}.
 Categorical analogs of commutative algebras are symmetric monoidal categories, where we have coherent isomorphisms $V\otimes W \simeq W\otimes V$.
 So we introduce ``categorical minus signs" into these isomorphisms as well.

 More precisely, by a $\k$-{\em superlinear category} we mean a module category $\Vc$ (a category tensored over) the symmetric monoidal category $\SVect_\k$.
 In such a category we have the {\em parity change functor} $\Pi$ given by tensoring with the super-vector space $\k^{0|1}$.
 We take $\Pi$ as the categorical analog of the minus sign.
 In doing so, we use the identification of $\pi_0(\SSS/2)=\ZZ/2$ (the $\ZZ/2$-grading) with $\pi_1^\st = \ZZ/2$ (the $\pm 1$ signs).